A few weeks back I heard about a new product that Amazon.com was going to be releasing, the Amazon Echo.

 I’ve been impressed with the Echo and how well the voice recognition works.
 While it still needs a bit of work in the number of questions it can answer, that is steadily getting better over time.
 The Echo’s speech sounds very natural, and it’s easy to start thinking that you have adopted a new member of the family when Alexa starts talking.

-If you're able to get Alexa at a reduced price price of $129 like it was for Black Friday, I'd highly recommend buying the Echo, and maybe even still at $179.
-It's well designed, sounds good and will lead to a lot of family fun.
+If you’re able to get Alexa at a reduced price price for Black Friday, I’d highly recommend buying the Echo, and maybe even still at it’s regular price.
+It’s well designed, sounds good and will lead to a lot of family fun.